 Green tea may also have many of these anti-hypertensive benefits.
 In a 2011 study of Green Tea Extra (GTE), obese hypertensive patients were given a GTE or placebo.
 Importantly, this was a randomized placebo controlled trial.
 This means that patients were randomly assigned to GTE or a placebo capsule and neither they, nor the researchers knew which one they got.
 This is the gold standard of evidence based medicine.
 Why GTE and not green tea itself?
 First, it is easier to disguise the green tea as a capsule.
 Secondly, the amount of catechin you can pack into an extract is far higher than brewed green tea.
 Most controlled experiments don’t last for decades so cannot show benefits for brewed tea because the dose may be too little.
 You can pack in as much as 2 cups worth catechin into a capsule.
 Each capsule contained 208 mg of the catechin EGCG.
-Maximizing flavonoids is important (such as Pique tea)
+Maximizing flavonoids is important.

 There were some very important and impressive results from this 3 month study.
 The blood pressure was reduced by approximately 5 mmHG for both the systolic (top) and diastolic (bottom) number.
 That’s pretty much in line with the previous studies and a very large benefit overall if this can be maintained over years.